Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ comp work in Iowa?
+How does workers’ comp insurance work in Iowa?

 If an employee becomes injured during the course of their employment through a company, workers' comp can help cover the cost of their medical care, as well as provide disability benefits for any injured workers while they are recovering or who have suffered a permanent impairment.